-The structure of the MA in Welsh History is currently under review but teaching and research will continue to be tailored to the interests of individual students.
 In Part One, students choose a combination of modules amounting to 120 credits.
 These will include 40 credits of Options in Early Modern and/or Modern Welsh History, allowing students to pursue their particular subject interests.
-The Option modules will be supported by another 40 credits of Research Skills and Methods, which students will find helpful in planning and conducting their own research in Welsh History.
-The remaining 40 credits will be made up on the advice of students’ MA tutor to reflect their needs and interests.
+The Option modules will be supported by 20 credits of Research Skills and Methods.
+The remaining 60 credits will be made up on the advice of students’ MA tutor to reflect their needs and interests.

 Assessment is via essays or coursework depending on the modules chosen.